-By December 31, 2003, the District must submit to the DEP permit modifications and/or applications for the long-term water quality measures, as needed.
-These will include the integrated water quality plans required by the Everglades Forever Act and will be refined from the water quality strategy submitted to the Corps by January 1, 2001.
-In addition to the information developed in the basinspecific feasibility studies, the integrated water quality plans will include proposed funding mechanisms and implementation schedules.
+By December 31, 2003, the District must submit to the Department permit modifications and/or permit applications for the long-term water quality measures, as needed.
+The final water quality plans are due in December 2003 are anticipated to contain the most cost-effective combination of enhanced BMPs, STAs and ATTs for each of the basins discharging into the Everglades Protection Area.
+In addition to the information developed in the basin-specific feasibility studies, the integrated water quality plans will include proposed funding mechanisms and implementation schedules.

-Ultimately, if all the preceding steps are completed on time, and if the integrated water quality plans are authorized by all appropriate State and federal agencies, the District must design, acquire necessary lands, establish necessary regulatory programs and otherwise implement the long-term solutions by December 31, 2006.
+Ultimately, the plans are expected to provide reasonable assurances that waters in the Everglades Protection Area comply with all water quality standards by December 31, 2006.
+However, achieving long-term compliance is possible only: if all the preceding steps are completed on time; if the integrated water quality plans are authorized by all appropriate State and federal agencies; and if the District can design, acquire necessary lands, establish necessary regulatory programs and otherwise implement the long-term solutions by December 31, 2006.